 You can purchase direct from Milk, or find these on Amazon.

-Like I talked about in my nursing accessories post, I love nursing in a Sakura Bloom ring sling, and having a proper nursing shirt lets me latch Zelie on and off without having to mess with lifting a shirt or tank from under the sling.
+Like I talked about in my nursing accessories post, I love nursing in a ring sling or in a structured carrier, and having a proper nursing shirt lets me latch Zelie on and off easily and discreetly.

-When it came to nursing bras, I had languished for 2.5 years with the Lily bras from Motherhood Maternity and a Bravado bra that just fit poorly and weren’t comfortable all day.
+When it came to nursing bras, I had languished for 2.5 years with the Lily bras from Motherhood Maternity and a Bravado bra that not only fit poorly, but just didn’t have enough support.

-At Christmas I stumbled into a children’s boutique at a mall in Montana while waiting for my mom to pick up some glasses at Lenscrafters, and I tried on the most comfortable and supportive bra by Cake Lingerie.
+At Christmas I stumbled into a children’s boutique at a mall in Montana and I tried on the most comfortable and supportive bra by Cake Maternity.
 (Find it here)

 Their Croissant bra is *amazing*.
 Once again, it kills me to spend more than what I was at Motherhood, but for something I use constantly day in and day out, Ethan said he was fine making the investment.

-The super wide band smoothes my back and provides amazing support, the cups don’t have lines in awkward places, they’re made with quality construction, and they actually come in a great variety of sizes!
-(Motherhood maternity doesn’t make a cup big enough for my comfortable waist size, so I was struggling).
+The super wide band smoothes my back and provides amazing support, the cups don’t have lines in awkward places, they’re made with quality construction, and they actually come in a great variety of sizes.

 I prefer the support of an underwire, and since they’ve never caused plugged ducts for me, I love this bra.
 If you prefer one without an underwire, they also make this one here, and this one for plus sizes.

 This has been my go-to nursing bra for over 2 years now and I’ll never look back!